CharidimosTzedakis/paw-ui/README.md

 ```bash
 pnpm run test
 ```
 ## Implementation notes
 - developed the solution using the antd component library
 - used a virtualized list solution to enable the user to load as many pictures as desired
 - works for desktop and mobile viewports
-- used the @thatapicompany/thecatapi package for the requests and for the api type safety
+- used the @thatapicompany/thecatapi package for the requests and for the api types
 - improved accessibility with keyboard usage of the app
 - provided adequate unit testing coverage
 - The console error "refused to set unsafe header 'user-agent'" is because of the line: https://github.com/thatapicompany/thecatapi/blob/main/src/services/ApiRequest/ApiRequest.ts#L82 in the @thatapicompany/thecatapi that was used for making the requests.
-Although that it is stated that this library can be used in frontend as well in the npm registry, it tries to set the user-agent header.
+From the npm registry description, I figured it could be used in the frontend as well.
+However, it tries to setup the user-agent header.

 ## Next steps
 If the development of the project would continue, the following improvements could be made: